India, U.S. stress strategic ties but tensions remain

+BRIEF-Capital First enters investment agreement with Sienna Systems Resources and promoter of Sienna

+* Says entered into investment agreement with Sienna Systems Resources Private Limited and promoter of sienna

-NEW DELHI The United States and India stressed their desire to boost business and defense ties on Thursday, but trade and spying rows were a reminder of the obstacles to President Barack Obama's vision of a "defining" partnership.
+NEW DELHI, July 31 The United States and India stressed their desire to boost business and defense ties on Thursday, but trade and spying rows were a reminder of the obstacles to President Barack Obama's vision of a "defining" partnership.

 After a day of meetings in New Delhi seen as a preparation for a September visit to Washington by new Indian Prime Minister Narendra Modi, U.S. Secretary of State John Kerry said the Indian leader's election had created a "singular opportunity."